smuslin/Global-Coin-/README.md

 Streamlit front end

 # Analysis and visualization
-Plot the Token value as x on Y (time stamp)
+To analyze the value of the token we will first
-Plot the number of tokens in the market and each individual's share
+Plot the Token value as x on Y (time stamp) and then Plot the number of tokens in the market and each individual's share to evaluate adoption.
 # Participants:
 Harith Alshuwaykh, Sam Muslin, Erin O'leary, Montgomery Gash